nibalizer/puppet-a-day.github.io/content/blog/2014-08-23-purging-ssh-authorized-keys.md

 correct keys are in the file.
 If it looks good you can push the change out to all of your machines.

-If your not yet using Puppet 3.6.2 or higher you can use the [ssh_keys][ssh_keys] Puppet module written by [nightfly][nightfly] which works around the issue by implementing a new resource with the concat module for a backend.
+If you're not yet using Puppet 3.6.2 or higher you can use the [ssh_keys][ssh_keys] Puppet module written by [nightfly][nightfly] which works around the issue by implementing a new resource with the concat module for a backend.

 Now you are all set to go deploy this in your infrastructure.

 Happy puppeting!